animeshkumar2/event-hub-connect/BUSINESS_MODEL_AND_USER_JOURNEY.md

     - Filters button

 - **Category Tabs** (Only shown when eventType is present)
+  - "All Categories" button (📦 icon) - selected by default, shows all listings
-  - Horizontal scrollable category buttons
+  - Horizontal scrollable category buttons (only shows categories that have items for the selected event type)
   - Left/Right scroll arrows (appear when scrollable)
   - Each category button shows:
     - Category icon (emoji)
     - Category name
     - Active state (highlighted when selected)
-  - Clicking active category deselects it (toggle behavior)
+  - Clicking active category deselects it (toggle behavior, returns to "All Categories")
+  - **Important**: Only categories that have items matching the event type are shown

 - **Listing Type Filter** (Only shown when eventType is present)
   - Filter chips: "All Listings" (default) and "Packages Only"
-  - "All Listings" shows both packages and individual listings
+  - "All Listings" shows both packages and individual listings (4 cards per row)
-  - "Packages Only" shows only bundled packages
+  - "Packages Only" shows only bundled packages using PremiumPackageCard style (3 cards per row)
   - Defaults to "All Listings" to show everything
+  - Updates URL parameter `listingType`

 - **Filters Panel** (Expandable card)
   - Listing Type dropdown (if eventType present): "All Listings" or "Packages Only"